cboyer/mirth-zabbix/README.md

 1. Import Mirthix channel `Mirthix_channel.xml` in Mirth Connect Administrator.
 2. Configuration settings for Mirthix channel:
-   - TCP Listener: don't use port 10050 if Zabbix agent is already running on the server.
+   - TCP Listener: change port 10050 if Zabbix agent is already running on the server.
+   - Add Zabbix server IP address in Source Filter values with Rule Builder (needs single or double quote).
    - Message storage is disabled by default because the channel may produce a lot of messages and full your database/file system.
 It should be activated only for debug purposes.
-3. Import Zabbix template `Zabbix_template.xml` and value map `Zabbix_valuemap.xml` in Zabbix console.
+3. Import Zabbix template `Zabbix_template.xml` in Zabbix console.
 4. Create host (or use an existing one) in Zabbix console with Mirth server IP address as Agent interface (with TCP Listener port) and add templates `Template App Mirth` and `Template App Zabbix Agent` (default agent availability template provided by Zabbix).
-5. Add Zabbix server IP address in Source Filter values with Rule Builder (needs single or double quote).

 ### Trigger adjustment (Zabbix template)